branscha/lib-scripty/docs/man-scripty-syntax.md

 **bound?**

-A test to see whether a bindingKey exists.
-You need to provide the name of the bindingKey.
+A test to see whether a binding exists.
+You need to provide the name of the binding.

 Example